-- 3.10 Internal doors will satisfy Requirement M1 or M2 if: - (a) where needing to be opened manually, the opening force at the leading edge of the door does not exceed 20N; - (b) the effective clear width through a single leaf door, or one leaf of a double leaf door, is in accordance with Table 2 and Diagram 9; - (c) there is an unobstructed space of at least 300mm on the pull side of the door between the leading edge of the door and any return wall, unless the door has power-controlled opening or it provides access to a standard hotel bedroom; - (d) where fitted with a latch, the door opening furniture can be operated with one hand using a closed fist, e.g. a lever handle; - (e) all door opening furniture contrasts visually with the surface of the door; - (f) the door frames contrast visually with the surrounding wall; - (g) the surface of the leading edge of any door that is not self-closing, or is likely to be held open, contrasts visually with the other door surfaces and its surroundings; - (h) where appropriate in door leaves or side panels wider than 450mm, vision panels towards the leading edge of the door have vertical dimensions which include at least the minimum zone, or zones, of visibility between 500mm and 1500mm from the floor, if necessary interrupted between 800mm and 1150mm above the floor, e.g. to accommodate an intermediate horizontal rail (see Diagram 9);
+3.10 Internal doors will satisfy Requirement M1 or M2 if:

+- a. where needing to be opened manually, the opening force at the leading edge of the door is not more than 30N from 0° (the door in the closed position) to 30° open, and not more than 22.5N from 30° to 60° of the opening cycle; - b. the effective clear width through a single leaf door, or one leaf of a double leaf door, is in accordance with Table 2 and Diagram 9; - c. there is an unobstructed space of at least 300mm on the pull side of the door between the leading edge of the door and any return wall, unless the door has power-controlled opening or it provides access to a standard hotel bedroom; - d. where fitted with a latch, the door opening furniture can be operated with one hand using a closed fist, e.g. a lever handle;

-- (i) when of glass, they are clearly defined with manifestation on the glass at two levels, 850 to 1000mm and 1400 to 1600mm, contrasting visually with the background seen through the glass in all lighting conditions (see 2.24(b) for details of manifestation); - (j) when of glass or fully glazed, they are clearly differentiated from any adjacent glazed wall or partition by the provision of a high-contrast strip at the top and on both sides; - (k) fire doors, particularly those in corridors, are held open with an electromagnetic device, but self-close when: - activated by smoke detectors linked to the door individually, or to a main fire/ smoke alarm system; - the power supply fails; - activated by a hand-operated switch; - (I) fire doors, particularly to individual rooms, are fitted with swing-free devices that close when activated by smoke detectors or the building's fire alarm system, or when the power supply fails; - (m) any low energy powered swing door system is capable of being operated in manual mode, in powered mode or in power-assisted mode.
+- e. all door opening furniture contrasts visually with the surface of the door; - f. the door frames contrast visually with the surrounding wall; - g. the surface of the leading edge of any door that is not self-closing, or is likely to be held open, contrasts visually with the other door surfaces and its surroundings; - h. where appropriate in door leaves or side panels wider than 450mm, vision panels towards the leading edge of the door have vertical dimensions which include at least the minimum zone, or zones, of visibility between 500mm and 1500mm from the floor, if necessary interrupted between 800mm and 1150mm above the floor, e.g. to accommodate an intermediate horizontal rail (see Approved Document K, Section 10); - i. when of glass, they are clearly defined with manifestation on the glass that complies with Approved Document K, section 7; - when of glass or fully glazed, they are clearly differentiated from any adjacent glazed wall or partition by the provision of a high-contrast strip at the top and on both sides; - k. fire doors, particularly those in corridors, are held open with an electro-magnetic device, but self-close when: - activated by smoke detectors linked to the door individually, or to a main fire/ smoke alarm system; - the power supply fails; - activated by a hand-operated switch; - fire doors, particularly to individual rooms, are fitted with swing-free devices that close when activated by smoke detectors or the building's fire alarm system, or when the power supply fails; - m. any low energy powered swing door system is capable of being operated in manual mode, in powered mode or in power-assisted mode.